zero-art-rs/core/README.md

 # Project M

-> Disclaimer: this README file is a bit obsolated, it will be updated as soon as research process converges
+> Disclaimer: this README file is updated often so it might change according to research process

 Project structure:
 - `notes` - various notes about research process
 - `misc` - various prototypes (IBBE with sage, gossipsub with go)
-- `papers` - research papers, note that the most actual version of messenger whitepaper is [here](https://www.overleaf.com/project/679b4c7dcc8fd2d1052f5849)
+- `papers` - research papers, that the most actual version of messenger [whitepaper]
 - `src` - rust implementation of messenger primitives:
   - `hibbe` - hybrid IBBE with ART implementation
   - `zk` - ART zk proofs implementation